gunharth/Simon-Game/README.md

 ```
 npm install
 ```
-Start the server on localhost:3000
+Start the dev server on localhost:3000
 ```
 npm start
 ```